On L2 modulus of continuity of Brownian local times and Riesz potentials: Introduction

+Theorem~\ref{thmlim-hamiltonian-gamma} turns out to be interesting for several reasons: \begin{itemize} \item The Hamiltonian $H^{h,\gamma}(B)$ quantifies a weak self-interaction of the Brownian path, detecting if the path self intersects (products of the form $|B_{v_{1}}+x|^{-\gamma}|B_{v_{2}}+x|^{-\gamma}$) or has a fold with amplitude $h$ (products of the form $|B_{v_{1}}+x+h|^{-\gamma }|B_{v_{2}}+x|^{-\gamma}$).
+It can thus be related to the polymer model studied in \cite{HKK}, where a discrete time random walk $S_n$ on $\mathbb{Z}$ is weighted according to the following Hamiltonian:

+This relation was also the motivation behind the central limit theorem given in~\cite{Ro11}, and other physically relevant models for self-interacting continuous paths include Brownian filaments (see \cite {FG02} for a detailed definition of these objects), motivated by turbulent fluids.
+We thus hope that the scaling limit for our quantity $H^{h,\gamma}(B)$ can shed some light on the aforementioned models.

-and $W$ is a standard Brownian motion independent of $B$. \end{theorem} Apart from the physical interpretation of the Hamiltonian \eqref{eq:def-hamiltonian-gamma}, which can be related to the definition of Brownian filaments (see \cite{FG02} for a detailed definition of these objects), Theorem \ref{thm:lim-hamiltonian-gamma} exhibits an interesting phenomenon in terms of limiting behavior.
-Indeed, the reader can easily observe that the limiting process in the right-hand side of \eqref{eq:lim-hamiltonian-gamma} does not depend on the parameter $\ga$ in $(3/4,1)$, the only difference lying in the normalizing quantity $c_\ga \, h^{7/2-2\ga}$.
-Furthermore, it was shown in \cite{HN09,Ro11} that relation \eqref{eq:lim-hamiltonian-gamma} still holds true in the limiting case $\ga=1$.
+\item Theorem~\ref{thmlim-hamiltonian-gamma} also exhibits an interesting phenomenon in terms of limiting behavior.
+Indeed, the reader can easily observe that the limiting process in the right-hand side of (\ref {eqlim-hamiltonian-gamma}) does not depend on the parameter $\gamma$ in $(3/4,1)$, the only difference lying in the normalizing quantity $c_\gamma h^{7/2-2\gamma}$.
+Furthermore, it was shown in \cite{HN09,Ro11} that relation~(\ref{eqlim-hamiltonian-gamma}) still holds true in the limiting case $\gamma=1$.
 This means that the process $W_{\alpha}$, which can be seen as a Gaussian mixture, might also be considered as a rather canonical object.

-At a methodological level let us also mention that, contrarily to \cite{HN09}, our proof of Theorem \ref{thm:lim-hamiltonian-gamma} relies heavily on Fourier analysis techniques.
-This is obviously classical in studies related to local times for Gaussian processes, but we would like to stress the fact that those Fourier type methods will feature in a crucial way throughout the paper.
+\item At a methodological level, our proof of Theorem~\ref{thmlim-hamiltonian-gamma} is another example of the interest of stochastic calculus techniques with respect to the method of moments in this context.
+We should compare our methodology, for example, to the computationally demanding paper \cite{CLMR}.
+The advantage of stochastic calculus methods had already been highlighted in \cite {HN09,Ro11}, but our proof combines this approach with an extensive use of Fourier analysis techniques. \end{itemize}